 1. Compost it.
 Dog hair is a beneficial additive to compost.
 Although it takes a while to fully decompose, partially-decomposed dog hair helps to add structure and stability to soil.
 This is especially important if your local garden soil is sandy and needs further physical integrity.
 Simply blend dog hair in with your ordinary compost.

+2. Put it in your house plants.
 If you don't compost, you can still utilize dog hair fur as an additive in soil.
 Mix your dog's shedded fur into potting soil and add it to your favorite house plants.
 It can help to refresh the stability and nutrient -holding capacity of your house plants' soil.

 3. Use it to sprout plants.
 Even before composting, dog fur is a good substrate for germinating seeds.
 When you start your seeds indoors for flowers or garden vegetables, plac e them in slightly moistened dog fur until they sprout.
 After they become more established, transfer them to potting soil or another more stable substrate.